BaderRezek/Schedule-Sculptor/rag/web/README.md

 ### "Unable to connect to AI Assistant"
 - Make sure Flask is running on port 5000
 - Check that CORS is enabled in `app.py`
-- Verify the frontend is making requests to `http://localhost:5000/query`
+- Verify the frontend is making requests to the correct API URL (default `http://localhost:5001/query` or the value of `VITE_API_URL`)

 ### "Missing index files"
 - Ensure you've built the FAISS index first: